Perovsky56/VectorAutoRegression-Project/README.md

 # Conclusions

-The VAR model’s ability to handle multiple interrelated time series variables simultaneously is one of its key strengths.
-In this study, the model was applied to a comprehensive dataset that included not only DBT, RH, and WS but also other meteorological parameters such as humidity ratio (HR), wind direction (WD), total solar radiation (ITH), direct solar radiation (IDH), diffuse solar radiation (ISH), and sky radiation temperature (TSKY).
-This extensive dataset allowed the VAR model to capture the complex dynamics and interactions between these variables, providing a robust framework for forecasting.
+The VAR model’s ability to handle multiple interrelated time series variables is a key strength.
+In this study, it was applied to a comprehensive dataset that included dry bulb temperature (DBT), relative humidity (RH), wind speed (WS), humidity ratio (HR), wind direction (WD), total solar radiation (ITH), direct solar radiation (IDH), diffuse solar radiation (ISH), and sky radiation temperature (TSKY).
+This extensive dataset enabled the model to capture complex interactions and dynamics, providing a robust framework for forecasting.

-An important aspect of the VAR model used in this study was its ability to automatically select the optimal number of lags (hours) to include in the prediction model.
-Although the model was initially set to consider up to 50 lags, it utilized the Akaike Information Criterion (AIC) to determine the most appropriate number of hours to look back for making accurate predictions.
-This adaptive feature ensured that the model was not overfitted and could generalize well to new data.
+An important feature of the VAR model was its ability to automatically determine the optimal number of lags (hours) for predictions using the Akaike Information Criterion (AIC).
+While the model initially considered up to 50 lags, AIC ensured accurate predictions without overfitting by selecting the most relevant time horizons.

-The analysis showed that the VAR model requires a wide range of correlated features to improve prediction accuracy.
-The inclusion of multiple variables helps the model to better understand the underlying relationships and dependencies, leading to more accurate forecasts.
+The analysis showed that including a broad range of correlated features significantly improved prediction accuracy by revealing underlying dependencies.
+The VAR model effectively predicted temperature and humidity, demonstrating its utility for building energy calculations and highlighting the importance of comprehensive datasets with interrelated variables.

-Overall, the VAR model demonstrated its capability to predict temperature and humidity with reasonable accuracy, making it a valuable tool for building energy calculations.
-The model’s performance highlights the importance of having a wide range of correlated features to improve prediction accuracy.
-The VAR model requires a comprehensive dataset with multiple interrelated variables to fully capture the dynamics of the system.

 Future work could focus on enhancing the model’s ability to predict wind speed by incorporating additional data or using more advanced modeling approaches.
 Additionally, addressing the issue of missing data in the dataset could further improve the model’s performance.
 Exploring other robust methods and integrating more features could also enhance the predictive power of the VAR model.